prometheus/alertmanager/README.md

 Check_Foo_Fails  2017-08-02 18:30:18 UTC  This is a testing alert!
 ```

-View all currently firing alerts with extended output
+View all currently firing alerts with extended output:
 ```
 $ amtool -o extended alert
 Labels                                        Annotations                                                    Starts At                Ends At                  Generator URL